malikahafez/Station_4/README.md

 3. The build output will be generated in the `build/` directory
 4. The compiled `.uf2` file will be at `build/Station_4.uf2`

-### 3. Flash to Arduino Nano RP2040
+### 3. Flash to Arduino Nano RP2040 Connect

-1. Hold the **BOOTSEL** button on your Arduino Nano RP2040
-2. Connect it to your computer via USB
+1. Connect the Arduino Nano RP2040 Connect to your computer via USB
+2. Connect the RESET and GND pins on the Arduino Nano RP2040 Connect using a male to male wire
+3. Click the **BOOTSEL** button
+4. Remove the male to male wire
-3. Release the button - the board will appear as a USB drive
+5. The board will appear as a USB drive
-4. Copy `build/Station_4.uf2` to the USB drive
+6. Copy `build/Station_4.uf2` to the USB drive
-5. The Arduino Nano RP2040 will automatically reboot with the new firmware
+7. The Arduino Nano RP2040 will automatically reboot with the new firmware

+_Check out the [Arduino Nano RP2040 Connect documentation](https://docs.arduino.cc/micropython/board-examples/nano-rp2040-connect/) for reference:_

 ## Running the Project

 Once flashed, the system will start automatically.
 The LCD will display system status and sensor readings.

-### Optional: OCR Server
+### OCR Server

-If using OCR validation:
+OCR validation:

 1. Install Python dependencies:
    ```bash